getify/You-Dont-Know-JS/types & grammar/ch5.md

 If you pass an argument, the `arguments` slot and the named parameter are linked to always have the same value.
 If you omit the argument, no such linkage occurs.

-But in `strict mode`, the linkage doesn't exist regardless:
+But in `strict` mode, the linkage doesn't exist regardless:

 ```js
 function foo(a) {